travis-ci/docs-travis-ci-com/user/deployment-v2.md

 ## Maturity Levels

-In order to communicate the current development status and maturity of dpl's support for a particular service the respective provider is marked with one of the following maturity levels, according to the given criteria:
+In order to communicate the current development status and maturity of dpl's support for a particular service, the respective provider is marked with one of the following maturity levels, according to the given criteria:

 * `dev` - the provider is in development (initial level)
 * `alpha` - the provider is fully tested
-* `beta` - the provider has been in alpha for at least a month, and successful real-world production deployments have been observed
+* `beta` - the provider has been in alpha for at least a month and successful real-world production deployments have been observed
-* `stable` - the provider has been in beta for at least two months, and there are no open issues that qualify as critical (such as deployments failing, documented functionality broken, etc)
+* `stable` - the provider has been in beta for at least two months and there are no open issues that qualify as critical (such as deployments failing, documented functionality broken, etc.)

 Dpl v2 represents a major rewrite, so support for all providers has been reset to `dev` or `alpha`, depending on the test status.